Do It Yourself Business Plan: Everything You Need to Know

 Don't forgot the name!
 The name you choose for your business will be how customers or clients know you.
 Be sure that it represents your business well and makes it clear what you have to offer.
 Ask friends and family members what they think about different name ideas.
 You'll also want to perform a business name search through the Secretary of State (SOS) office in your state to make sure that the name you want it available for use.

 If you need help with a do it yourself business plan, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.